Mental Health Therapy in New York

 In Person

-Magdala Nelson is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Magdala has experience working with Aviation Professionals and Single Mothers.
-Sessions are available in Creole.
-Magdala is in-network with insurance providers including Carelon Behavioral Health and Cigna.
-They accept Cash, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Iris Goldman is a mental health professional, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Iris has experience working with Gay People and Lesbians.
+Iris is in-network with insurance providers including Cigna and HealthFirst.
+They accept Cash and Check.
 Get in touch to see how therapy can fit your goals and schedule.

-New York, New York - Counselor
+New Rochelle, New York - Clinical Social Worker/therapist

 Online